MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/otp/troubleshoot/Troubleshooting-Authentication-Issues.md

 On the DirectAccess server, run the following Windows PowerShell commands:

-1. Get the list of configured OTP issuing CAs and check the value of â€˜CAServerâ€™: `Get-DAOtpAuthentication`
+1. Get the list of configured OTP issuing CAs and check the value of ‘CAServer’: `Get-DAOtpAuthentication`

 2. Make sure that the CAs are configured as a management servers: `Get-DAMgmtServer -Type All`

 3. Make sure that the client computer has established the infrastructure tunnel: In the Windows Firewall with Advanced Security console, expand **Monitoring/Security Associations**, click **Main Mode**, and make sure that the IPsec security associations appear with the correct remote addresses for your DirectAccess configuration.

 ## DirectAccess server connectivity issues
-**Scenario**â€”User fails to authenticate using OTP with the error: â€œAuthentication failed due to an internal errorâ€
+**Scenario**—User fails to authenticate using OTP with the error: “Authentication failed due to an internal error”

 **Error received** (client event log)